clueless-bachu/kuiper/README.md

 In you hosting platform, you can simply run ```kuiper.py```
 ```
+$ cd kuiper/kuiper-api
 $ sudo python kuiper.py
 or
 $ sudo python3 kuiper.py
 ```

-To run the robot, open different terminals and run the following commands
+To run the robot, in a terminal run the following launch file.
+This will call all the nodes required to communicate with the kuiper-api and control the robot remotely
 ```
-Terminal 1
-$ . install/setup.bash
-$ ros2 run motor_control driver

-Terminal 2
-$ . install/setup.bash
-$ ros2 run robot_teleop teleop_internet (This is to control the robot using the API)
-or
-$ ros2 run robot_teleop teleop_keyboard (This is to control the robot using the Keyboard)
+$ ros2 launch robot_teleop remote_teleop.py
 ```

 ## Teleop Controls